conda/conda/docs/source/user-guide/getting-started.rst

    Conda puts an asterisk (*) in front of the active environment.

 #.
-Verify the current environment:
+Verify which of your environments is the current environment:

    .. code::